 Also, prepare responses to behavioral interview questions that demonstrate your problem-solving abilities, teamwork skills, and adaptability in various situations.

-Take advantage of our Mock Interview Portal where you share the platform with other interview candidates and get constructive feedback on your responses in the simulated environment.
+Take advantage of our Mock Interview Portal, where you can share the platform with other interview candidates and get constructive feedback on your responses in a simulated environment.

 Here are some unconventional tips to land your data science internship: